- Dive Sites

 Overall a super friendly and inviting team of instructors will welcome you as soon as you step off the boat, as the shop is located right next to the Harbour.

 Their original tuxedo-looking like wet suits, look great on photos.
-Manta is the biggest SSI dive centre in Indonesia and you can find them on both of the islands, Trawangan and Air.
+Manta is the biggest SSI dive center in Indonesia and you can find them on both of the islands, Trawangan and Air.

 Here you can gain your qualification on every level of diving from Open Water through Divemaster and Instructor.
 They also offer technical diving courses if you are interested to learn more about advanced diving techniques.